 Indoor Winter Market, Outdoor Market

-A Stirsby is used primarily to stir with – sauces, stir-frys, soups, risottos.
+A Stirsby is a wooden utensil used primarily to stir with – sauces, stir-frys, soups, risottos.
 Most use it the way they use a wooden spoon, but now prefer the more comfortable Stirsby.
 The title was created by owner and artist John Danic’s daughter, who was 5 at the time.

-Each Stirsby comes with a label identifying the species of wood used from working end to the handle’s tip.
-The label also has space for the price and my email address.
+Each comes with a label identifying the species of wood used from working end to the handle’s tip.
 On the back, there’s a fanciful “history”of the Stirsby.